Published: 17:05, February 26, 2025 | Updated: 15:16, March 4, 2025

-Director Emerita of the Hong Kong Academy of Performing Arts Gillian Choa is on Straight Talk this week to tell us how Hong Kong can be an East-meets-West cultural hub.
-In fact, she said Hong Kong has, since the '80s, been an art center with popular demand locally and has attracted overseas talents.
+Gillian Choa, Director Emerita of the Hong Kong Academy of Performing Arts, is on Straight Talk this week, to tell us how Hong Kong can be an East-meets-West cultural hub.
+In fact, she said Hong Kong, since the inauguration of City Hall in 1962 and the launch of the Hong Kong International Arts Festival in 1971, has always been developing as a center for the arts with popular demand locally and has attracted overseas talents.

 Check out the full transcript of TVB’s Straight Talk host Dr Eugene Chan’s interview with Director Emerita Professor Gillian Choa:

 Chan: Good evening.
 This is Eugene Chan.
-This week on Straight Talk, we are joined by Director Emerita of the Academy for Performing Arts, Professor Gilian Choa.
+This week on Straight Talk, we are joined by Director Emerita of the Academy for Performing Arts, Professor Gillian Choa.
 Professor Choa was the first female and first Hong Kong resident to lead the academy, which consistently ranked first in Asia under her leadership.
-With over 25 years of experience at the academy and a diverse background in theater design, film, TV and luxury branding, Gilian is indeed a creative force.
+With over 25 years of experience at the academy and a diverse background in theatre design, film, TV and luxury branding, Gillian is indeed a creative force.
 Let's hear her thoughts on Hong Kong's role as an East-meets-West cultural center.
-Welcome, Gilian!
+Welcome, Gillian!

 Choa: Thank you.

-Chan: You had such a diverse, or what we call a fascinating journey from theater design to heading the Hong Kong Academy for Performing Arts!
+Chan: You had such a diverse, or what we call a fascinating journey from theatre design to heading the Hong Kong Academy for Performing Arts.
 Looking back, what first inspired you to pursue a career in the arts area?

-Choa: Well, I mean, as you know, our school is, you know, music is really very important.
-We have a very successful senior choir.
-I was one of them, you know.
-And we literally won everything those years that I was at secondary school.
-So, we actually sang in our own, you know, productions of operas and everything.
-So, there's that side of it as a school that we were able to actually find our way in the arts, it could be so there are people who are in humanities and arts and certainly still very interested in performing arts, maybe not as a profession, but certainly, you know, as a hobby.
+Choa: Well, as you know, at our school, music was and is always really very important.
+We had a very successful senior choir and I was actively participating.
+At the time, we literally won everything during those years that I was at the school.
+We actually sang in our own productions of operas etc. So, there was that side of it as a school that we were able to actually find our way in the arts.
+There were opportunities for us who were interested in humanities and the arts, and even the performing arts, maybe not as a profession at first, but certainly, as a serious hobby.

 Choa: I think when I became the director, I really didn't think much of it.
-I just thought, Okay, I'm someone who's been there for a long time, and I was able to win the position.
-But of course, you know, once I became the director, then everybody else was saying, "Oh, you're the first, you know, the first female."
-So, I think it is important, because it, you know, you become kind of a role model for future female artists, and our students, particularly, and we have, sometimes we joke at the academy that we have a girls school.
+I just thought, okay, I'm someone who's been there for a while, and I was able to win the position.
+But of course, once I became the Director, everybody else was saying, "Oh, you're the first, you know, the first female."
+So, I think it is important, because you become kind of a role model that could inspire future female artists, and our female students particularly.
+In fact, we have sometimes joked that the academy is a girls school.

 Chan: Oh really?

-Choa: But in fact, if you look at the statistics, you know, we are practically 50/50, but there are certain areas that are definitely dominated by females, certainly in the design areas and dance, for instance.
-So, really, we do have a lot of female students, and to be able to be the first director of a performing arts academy is telling them that this is something that that you know can inspire them to do the same, maybe one day.
+Choa: But in fact, if you look at the statistics, we are practically 50/50.
+There are certain areas that are definitely dominated by females, certainly in the design areas and dance, for instance.
+So, really, we do have many female students, and to be able to be the first female director of a performing arts academy is telling them that this is something that they could aspire towards.

-Choa: Well, it is important, because I was freelancing as a designer for 12/13 years before I entered the academy.
-So, during that time, I was, of course, very familiar with the industry and how it was developing at the time.
-I joined the academy in 1996.
-So, by that time, there was a degree program already and there were, you know, preparations, or at least talk about a master's degree, you know, beginning a master's degree at some point.
-For me, you know, having had that background of being in theater, in film, and going into a performing arts school, you know, which has drama, has film, has music, has dance, everything.
-Basically, we have six schools, and, of course, all the production arts as well.
-That actually helps me to be a teacher, to teach students.
-And this is what it's all about in the real world.
-So, to start with, it was really about teaching, about letting everybody know, certainly students, you know what's out there and how we need to prepare them for the real world.
+Choa: Well, it is important, because I was freelancing as a designer for 12 or 13 years before I joined the Academy.
+During that time, I was, of course, very familiar with the industry and how it was developing at the time.
+I joined the Academy in 1996, so by that time, there was a degree program already, and there were at least talk about the possibility of launching a master's degree at some point.
+So, for me, having had the background of being in theatre, in film, and the commercial design world, and then joining a performing arts school, which has drama, film, music, dance, and the production arts, actually prepared me well to be a teacher there, transferring my experience in the real world to students I was teaching.
+To start with, it was really about teaching, about letting everybody know, certainly students, what's out there and how we needed to prepare them for the industry.

-Chan: Right, Gilian.
-The National 14th Five Year Plan has expressed clear support for Hong Kong to develop into an East Meets West Center for International Cultural Exchange.
+Chan: Right Gillian, the National 14th Five Year Plan, has expressed clear support for Hong Kong to develop into an East Meets West Centre for International Cultural Exchange.
 Why do you think Hong Kong is ideal for this, and how are we doing so far?
 Are we halfway there, or are we already there?
 What is your view?

 Choa: Well, I think we've been there for a while.
-I think maybe we haven't labeled ourselves as a center.
-I think it takes the government, and the government's incentive to actually tell the world what we are and position ourselves very clearly that we aspire to be an east-west cultural exchange center or hub.
-And we certainly have the advantage that our history is giving us an advantage.
-We've always been a bit East-meets-West.
-I think it's in all of us, our education, everything, particularly in our generation, going through and even now with the schools, English is taught, and English history, European history, Chinese history.
-We actually have been put in a place growing up in this kind of environment where Hong Kong being an international city, we're able to think internationally, and we understand the East as well as the West.
+I think maybe we haven't labeled ourselves as a center so strategically until recent years.
+I think it takes the government, and the government's incentives to actually tell the world what we are, and position ourselves very clearly that we aspire to be an East-West cultural exchange center or hub.
+And we certainly have the advantage that our history has given us.
+We've always been a bit east meets west.
+I think it's in all of us, our education, everything; particularly in our generation, what we were taught growing up, and even now in schools, English is taught seriously, and Chinese history and European history etc. We have always been exposed to both cultures.
+We have been living in an environment where Hong Kong is an international city, and we're able to think internationally, and we understand East as well as West in a unique cultural environment.

-Chan: So, Professor, I mean, I had the privilege of visiting the Academy a few times.
+Chan: So, Professor, I had the privilege of visiting the Academy a few times.
 I was invited to your APA board, which was a very lavish and nice occasion.
 And also I've attended some of your operas, music and concerts.
-How is ...
-I mean, how do you see Hong Kong people sort of being exposed to the academy's good work?
+How do you see Hong Kong people sort of being exposed to the Academy's good work?
 I mean, do you see more and more people coming to the academy?
 Have you seen that trend, sort of over the years?

-Choa: Actually, people probably don't know, but we actually have a very good audience, and almost all our drama productions, you know, they're 80 percent full, you know, we do ticket, at, of course, very low price ticketing, but we do have a lot of young people interested in coming to see our work.
-And of course, we do a lot of innovative work as well, particularly in the past few years, certainly in the digital art area, media art area, we're looking at, you know, even pop shows with a lot of sort of 3D mapping, you know, animation, etc. So, we train people to really be able to walk into the industry when they graduate, very comfortably.
+Choa: Actually, people probably don't know, but we do have a very good audience attendance rate, our various productions are often quite full.
+We do ticket, of course, at very low prices, but we do have a lot of young people interested in coming to see our students’ work, which are of pretty high standard and diverse.
+And of course, we do a lot of innovative work as well, particularly in the past few years, certainly in the digital arts and media arts area in performances.
+For instance, multi-media pop shows and drama and dance productions with 3D mapping and animation, engaging in VR and AR developments etc and now AI.
+So, we train our students to really be able to walk very comfortably into the industry when they graduate.

 Chan: Thank you for staying with us.
-Director Emeritus of the Hong Kong Academy of Performing Arts Professor Gillian Choa has been with us, offering her insights into how Hong Kong can be an ‘East-meets-West’ cultural hub.
+Director Emeritus of the Hong Kong Academy of Performing Arts, Professor Gillian Choa, has been with us, hearing insights into how Hong Kong can be an ‘East-meets-West’ cultural hub.
 So, Gillian, in the first half, you did mention that Hong Kong, with our sort of unique history and with a lot of Western people living in Hong Kong, and also not to mention we are part of China, so ‘East-meets-West’ is very natural.
 So, some people do say Hong Kong is a culture desert or culture desolate, do you agree?

 Choa: Absolutely not.
 I think we were labeled that probably back in the ’70s or something.
-But as you know, you know, since the early ’80s when City Hall, I think that was probably the milestone, when City Hall was built, that was the beginning of how we were bringing much more international arts, performing arts, etc. to Hong Kong.
-And of course, then we had the Arts Festival, which became extremely successful over the years.
-And we bring the best international artists into Hong Kong every single year, which is starting soon, actually.
-So, I think the statistics of last year was, I think, the GDP of creative arts in Hong Kong is about 4.6 percent, which is huge for the number of industries we have, and this one industry is actually occupying 4.6 percent of our GDP.
-So, that is enormous.
+But as you know, since the early 1962 when City Hall opened, that was probably the milestone, and it was the beginning of bringing much more international arts, performing arts, etc. to Hong Kong.
+And of course, then the Arts Festival began in 1971, which has become extremely successful over the years.
+We are able to bring the best international artists into Hong Kong every single year.
+The festival is starting soon, actually.
+I think the statistics of last year showed us that the GDP of the creative industry in Hong Kong is about 4.6 percent, which is huge among the existing industries in Hong Kong, and this one industry is actually occupying such a significant percentage of our overall GDP.
+That is enormous.
 And how do we get that?
-Because we have many, many arts events.
+Because we have many, many successful arts and cultural events.
 I was told over 8,000 a year or something like that.
-So, of course, it is not just performing arts, it is creative industries.
-We are talking about visual arts, you know, digital arts, any kind of arts-related events annually.
+So, of course, it is not just performing arts, it is creative industries in general.
+So, we are talking about visual arts, auctions, digital arts, any kind of arts-related local and international events annually.

 Chan: Right, since you mentioned all the strengths of Hong Kong, of being sort of a bridge between East and West culture, do you see any weaknesses in Hong Kong?

-Choa: Well, weakness is, I suppose, the thing is, you know, with the pandemic, after the pandemic, we really only just had two years to really build ourselves again.
-I think the weakness is that we opened a little bit later than others, which was a good thing, because, I think, we, you know, we controlled the pandemic very well.
-Some countries actually opened probably too soon, and there are problems, you know, associated with that.
-But because of that, in the last two years, you know, we really had to build our economy again, and we had to think about how we are going to position ourselves under this kind of economy, under the new regime, you could say, the new era after the pandemic, what opportunities we actually have, and advantages we have right now.
+Choa: Well, weakness is, I suppose, after the pandemic, we really only had just two years since to build ourselves again.
+I think the weakness is that we opened a little bit later than others around the world, so we were behind economically; however, it was also a good thing; why, because I think we were able to control the pandemic very well.
+Some countries actually opened probably too soon, and there were obvious problems associated with that.
+But because of that, in the last two years, we really had to build our economy again very quickly, and we had to think about how we are going to position ourselves again internationally and regionally, under the new regime, you could say, that is the new era after the pandemic: what opportunities we actually have, and advantages we have right now.
 And we have to be able to grasp all that and run with it.

 Chan: Right.
 Gillian, another area I am sure many viewers will be wanting to know is, there is often a lot of talk about Hong Kong integrating with the other, to the Greater Bay Area, having our strength.
 Do you think Hong Kong's strategic location will allow us to still stand out as a cultural hub for ‘East-meets-West’?

-Choa: Well, I think it is the biggest opportunity we have now, to be this hub because with all the encouragement of certainly government in developing the GBA area, and GBA is not the Chinese mainland, we are part of GBA.
+Choa: Well, I think it is the biggest opportunity we have now, to be part of this hub, because with all the encouragement of certainly government in developing the GBA area, and GBA is not Chinese mainland, we are very much part of the GBA.
 There are nine cities within China, and then there is Macao and us.
 So, the 11 cities make up GBA.
-And there is so many opportunities in the mainland, and we know that Shenzhen and all the other cities are developing very quickly.
-And for Hong Kong, that is the opportunity because we can go in there, they can come out into us, and we can bring talents into Hong Kong.
-As we know, you know, our younger generation is sort of depleting a little bit, you know, the primary schools are closing.
-And we need to encourage young people to have more children.
+And there are so many opportunities in the mainland.
+We know that Shenzhen and all the other cities are developing very quickly.
+And for Hong Kong, that is an opportunity because we can freely flow into each other being so close, and we are able to now bring the best young talents into Hong Kong.
+As we know, our younger population is depleting, primary schools are closing.
+This is quite a challenge.
+We need to encourage our young people to have more children to fill those gaps in the future!

 Chan: Yes, yes.

-Choa: But in the meantime, there is a lot of incentive, of course, to bring talent into Hong Kong, young talent, experts, etc. And it is going to build Hong Kong in a different way.
+Choa: But in the meantime, there is a lot of incentive, of course, to bring talent into Hong Kong, young talent, experts, etc. This will help build Hong Kong in a different but positive way.
 And I think the future of Hong Kong is very rosy.
+Together, there is much that can be achieved.

 Chan: Right.
 Gillian, I think we have touched on a very good sort of an overview of Hong Kong as our advantages of being a cultural hub.
 And hopefully, we will be there.
 And hopefully, we will lead Hong Kong.
 Over the last few years, we had some challenges.
 We all know that we had the social unrest, we had the COVID.
 And many tertiary institutions were hijacked.
 I mean, we all know that on the news, it was some very unpleasant scenes.
 And being the leader of the academy, what did you do to ensure the safety of the institution, the staff, and the students?

-Choa: Well, I wasn't a director at the time, I was a deputy director at the time.
+Choa: Well, I wasn't the director at the time, I was the deputy director (Academic) at the time.

 Chan: Right.

-Choa: But we very quickly had an emergency group that we put together, which consists of the council chairman at the time, our director, myself, and my counterpart in administration.
-I was a deputy director academic, and also student affairs.
+Choa: We very quickly formed an emergency group, which consisted of the council chairman at the time, the director, myself, and my counterpart in administration, and also the head of student affairs and head of communications and a few key personnel.

 Chan: Right.

-Choa: So, we were actually looking back, we were really working very hard to monitor the situation all the time, particularly because of our location, it is quite vulnerable.
-So, first, it is to protect the building, you know, so whenever we hear stories about, or information rather, about anything that might happen in the area, of course, we have to close campus, we have to ask staff and students to leave, etc. So, about protecting it, it is protecting the building, the campus itself, because our campus is very open.
-So, we really need to lock up the doors at the time, so crowds couldn't actually come in and take refuge.
+Choa: So, looking back, we were really working very hard to monitor the situation all the time, particularly because of our location, which was quite vulnerable.
+So, first, it was to protect the campus, so whenever we hear stories about, or information rather, about anything that might happen in the area, of course we have to close our campus to protect our community.
+We had to ask staff and students to leave at certain times of the day and stop everything, etc. Our campus is very open, so we really needed to lock up our doors at the time, so crowds couldn't actually come in and take refuge.
 So, that was controlled very well.
-Whereas come to the students, of course there are student sentiments.
-You know, I think people underestimate peer pressure.
-I think at the time, all the students in Hong Kong, particularly at universities, they just felt that they would have to band together or something.
-A lot of them, the younger ones, don't really understand what it is.
-So, it is for us as educators, we need to educate.
-And I think we took a lot of effort for us to actually talk to our students and make sure our staff talk to our students, to make sure they understand what is going wrong and that they should stay, you know, on the right side of the law, basically.
+Whereas, when it came to the students, of course, there were their sentiments, as the situation was very volatile.
+I think people underestimate peer pressure.
+I think at the time, all the students in Hong Kong, particularly at universities, just felt that they had to band together or something for a cause.
+A lot of them, particularly the younger ones, didn't really understand what they were getting into.
+So, for us as educators and adults, we simply needed to educate and guide them out of their rut.
+We took a lot of effort to actually talk to our students and make sure our staff also talked to our students, to make sure they understood what was going wrong and how important it was that they stayed on the right side of the law, basically.

 Chan: Would you say the APA has survived this challenge?

-Choa: Yeah, we survived very well because we didn't have anything painted on the wall, you know.
-So, I think also it is our students because they are very hard-working.
-And I remember by the time it was October, you know, we didn't really hear much from them anymore because we usually November is our production months, so everybody is getting into rehearsals, and they were very busy.
+Choa: Yes, I think we survived very well because we didn't have anything even painted on the walls, you know.
+So, I think also our students were generally very hard-working.
+I remember by the time it was October, we didn't really hear much from them anymore, apart from a very few, because usually October/November were our production months, so everybody was getting into rehearsals and were very busy and focused.

 Chan: Right.

-Choa: I think quite different from other university students who probably go to lecture a few times a week.
-But for ours, it is 9 am to 11 pm – a lot of times.
+Choa: So, I think quite different from other university students who probably had lectures a few times a week, ours often worked from 9 am to 11 pm daily in classes and practice their various disciplines.

 Chan: Really?
 Right, because I think this is a very good opportunity for people to know more about the APA because traditionally some people say that in arts and culture, we sort of encourage idealism and romantic ideas, and giving students more revolutionary aspirations.
 Do you agree?
 And have you seen that in Hong Kong?

-Choa: No, I think people tend to think that creative artists means they are so creative that they would, you know, they would do everything.
+Choa: No, I think people tend to think that being ‘creative artists’ meant that they would do anything they liked.
+It is wrong to label all so negatively because of a few.
 I don't really think so.
-Of course, we hope that Hong Kong is already, we have freedom of speech, and people are open-minded, and we want our students to actually have that kind of thinking of being open-minded, but understanding that they are within a community.
-It is not just the community of the Academy, but the community of Hong Kong.
-And I think as a citizen of Hong Kong, we do have a duty towards our own community.
-So, freedom is not about doing anything you want, freedom is about not harming others as well.
+Of course, since Hong Kong has freedom of speech and rights, and we have the rule of law that we are well protected.
+People are mostly open-minded, and we want our young people to also be able to think positively and be open-minded, but with the clear understanding that they are within a community.
+It is not just the community of the Academy I am talking about, but the community of Hong Kong.
+And I think, as citizens of Hong Kong, we do have a duty towards our own community.
+So, freedom is not about doing anything you want, freedom is about not causing harm and disruption to others as well.
+As we see more stability established in recent years, I hope we can now move forward to achieve greater harmony.

-Choa: I think the latest blueprint actually tells us that that is the direction we should align ourselves with, which is we are looking at culture, but we are also looking at tourism, sports, you know, we have that bureau now that has been established a few years ago.
-And the whole goal and objective is to see how we can boost arts and culture, but at the same time, linking ourselves with tourism and also sports activities.
-And sports and arts, you know, there’s a lot that we can do together, to boost each other.
-At the same time, cultural tourism is something that could be very lucrative, I think.
-So, I think that is a direction we should be developing, and that would give a lot of opportunities for the future for our young people.
+Choa: I think the latest blueprint from CSTB actually gave us the direction we should align ourselves with, which is what we are looking for in cultural development so far, but we are also looking at tourism and sports.
+The bureau has been established for a few years now.
+The goals and objectives are to see how we can boost arts and culture, but at the same time, link ourselves with tourism and also sports in some way.
+You know, there is a lot that culture, sports and tourism can do together, to boost and complement each other.
+For instance, cultural and also sports tourism are what could clearly be very lucrative.
+So, this is a direction we should be developing wholehearted, and I hope, to give many more opportunities for our young creative artists and nurture them for a brighter future in the region.

 Choa: Good evening!